 by Ron Hottes

-“If a lawyer is serving his client faithfully and well, and if a client is using his lawyer effectively and appropriately, then a legal contract should allow for the same flexibility and ongoing goodwill as a handshake deal. ” Mark H. McCormack – The Terrible Truth About Lawyers
+“If a lawyer is serving his client faithfully and well, and if a client is using his lawyer effectively and appropriately, then a legal contract should allow for the same flexibility and ongoing goodwill as a handshake deal.”

 Businesses acquisitions come in all types and sizes, and so do lawyers, law firms and legal services.
 Hiring a good lawyer is very important because they can have a great amount of input over the success, or lack of success in purchasing a business.
 Careful selection of the right lawyer to guide you through the process of buying a business is critical.
 Most people spend more time shopping for groceries than they do for selecting a good lawyer.

-2. Check References.
-Ask for references of buyers they have represented in buying similar sized businesses.
+- Check References: Ask for references of buyers they have represented in buying similar sized businesses.
 Before using any firm or individual, be sure to ask those former clients questions like:

 If you can’t get the names of references, keep looking.